Skip to content

 matchLabels:

-olm.operatorframework.io/metadata.name: my-content-management
+olm.operatorframework.io/metadata.name: operatorhubio

 Selecting Catalogs by Labels